 - SF Fire Credit Union, founded in 1951, has more than $1.2 billion in assets and serves more than 60,000 members.

 - TruStone Financial Credit Union, founded in 1939, has more than $1.3 billion in assets and serves more than 108,000 members in communities in Minnesota and Wisconsin.

-Features like website visitor tracking, lead scoring, landing page and web form composer enable credit unions to capitalize on buyer behavior and website traffic to drive and qualify more sales ready leads, while advanced segmentation and automated programs enable them to deliver more personalized customer experiences that contribute to new acquisitions, customer retention, and upsells.
+Features like website visitor tracking, lead scoring, landing page and web form composer enable credit unions to capitalize on buyer behavior and website traffic to drive and qualify more sales ready leads, while advanced segmentation and automated programs enable them to deliver more personalized email marketing experiences that contribute to new acquisitions, customer retention, and upsells.